passworks/passworks-api/README.md

 The Passworks API is based on [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architecture which makes passworks API predictable and resource oriented.
 It uses HTTP built-in features, like HTTP authentication, HTTP verbs (GET, POST, PUT, PATCH, DELETE) and HTTP response codes to allow easy access from any programming language via off-the-shelf libraries and tools.

 Making a request
 ----------------

 All URLs start with `https://api.passworks.io/v1/`. **SSL only**.
 The path is prefixed with the API version.
 If we change the API in backward-incompatible ways, we'll bump the version number and maintain stable support for the old URLs.

-To create objects using the API each request must include the `Content-Type` header with the value `application/json` and the boy must contain data in the [JSON](http://en.wikipedia.org/wiki/JSON) format
+To create objects using the API each request must include the `Content-Type` header with the value `application/json` and the body must contain data in the [JSON](http://en.wikipedia.org/wiki/JSON) format.

 ```shell
 curl -u account_id:api_key \